Release Manager Roles and Responsibilities

 Key Skills and Competencies

-- Ability to lead cross-functional teams and manage complex projects.
+- Leadership and Management:- Ability to lead cross-functional teams and manage complex projects.

 - Skilled in delegation, motivation, and performance management.